Shopify/web-configs/Meta/Web Foundations team.md

 * It **must not** interfere with a team’s ability to deliver value to their user.
 This has two implications:
   1. The Web Foundation team only builds and maintains libraries that are either non-visual for the end user, or which operate in line with our design system, Polaris.
   2. Any team feeling that our recommended best practices or libraries prevent them from being capable of delivering a user-facing feature should ignore the recommendation and bring this up with us.
 * It **must** be a topic that affects a majority of applications.
-The Web Foundation team will not build libraries for that benefit only a small handful of projects.
+The Web Foundation team will not build libraries that benefit only a small handful of projects; our work typically impacts at least 80% of merchants or internal developers.
 * It **must not** be a topic that has universal consensus in the industry.

 **At least one** of the following criteria must also be met for the Web Foundation team to get involved: